pikepdf/pikepdf/docs/objects.rst

 These may be thought of as subclasses of ``pikepdf.Object``.
 (Internally they **are** ``pikepdf.Object``.)

-There are a few other factory functions for special PDF objects that don't map to Python as neatly.
-We'll look at these later.
+There are a few other classes for special PDF objects that don't map to Python as neatly.

 *   ``pikepdf.Operator`` - a special object involved in processing content streams
 *   ``pikepdf.Stream`` - a special object similar to a ``Dictionary`` with binary data attached
-*   ``pikepdf.Inlineimage`` - an image that is embedded in content streams
+*   ``pikepdf.InlineImage`` - an image that is embedded in content streams

 The great news is that it's often unnecessary to construct ``pikepdf.Object`` objects when working with pikepdf.
 Python types are transparently *converted* to